insanelydeepak/Patched-AppleHDA-for-Mac-OS-Sierra-10.12/README.md

 Collection of Patched AppleHDA to enables audio/sound on Mac OS Sierra 10.12

+if you like this project, please star it.

 ### Requirements :
       1 - a good Kext Installer or [EastKextPro](http://www.insanelymac.com/forum/files/file/397-easykext-pro-a-minimal-and-super-fast-kext-installer/)